nvdaaddons/DevGuide/readme.md

 ### Exercises ###

-1. Write a global plugin named nvdaVersion.py to say the current NVDA version when nvDA+Shift+V is pressed.
+1. Write a global plugin named nvdaVersion.py to say the current NVDA version when NVDA+Shift+V is pressed.
 2. A user wants to hear the time announced every minute.
 Using the clock on the system tray, write a global plugin to announce when the time changes (hint: you need to use an event and check the role of the clock object).

 ## Introduction to app modules ##